criteo/criteo-api-java-sdk/sdks/marketingsolutions_2024-07/docs/CreativeApi.md

         CreativeApi apiInstance = new CreativeApi(defaultClient);
         String id = "id_example"; // String | The Creative identifier to preview.
-        Integer width = 56; // Integer | The width of the Creative to preview.
+        Integer height = 56; // Integer | The height of the Creative to preview.
-        Integer height = 56; // Integer | The height of the Creative to preview. try {
+        Integer width = 56; // Integer | The width of the Creative to preview. try {
-            String result = apiInstance.generateCreativePreview(id, width, height);
+            String result = apiInstance.generateCreativePreview(id, height, width);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling CreativeApi#generateCreativePreview");